open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 6. Client creates a TLS-connection with the chosen CDOC2 Capsule Server and receives the server's certificate.
 7. Client verifies the server's certificate against the configuration.
 8. Client forwards each Recipient's server capsule to the chosen CDOC2 Capsule Server.
 Client provides a server capsule expiration time from internal application configuration for each capsule.
 If a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 Client receives a transaction code for each server capsule.
-9. Client creates a container into file system in the chosen target path and adds a header.
+9. Client creates a Container into file system in the chosen target path and adds a header.
 10. Client verifies that the header does not exceed the size limit defined by the specification.
 11. Client verifies technical file correctness and file name safety rules according to the specification.
-Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the container as payload.
+Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the Container as payload.
-12. Client saves the CDOC2 container and displays a notification to the Sender.
+12. Client saves the CDOC2 Container and displays a notification to the Sender.

 **Extensions**

 1a.
 Sender chose to encrypt from the Windows Explorer / MacOS Finder / Linux folder explorer context dialog: "Encrypt with eID" and "Encrypt with password":

-1. Client asks Sender for the container target name and path.
+1. Client asks Sender for the Container target name and path.
 2. Sender specifies the target name and path.
 3. Use case continues from step 2.